Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         - `akmenu-next.dsi`

     1. Load `BOOT.NDS` with your desired entrypoint method, or use Unlaunch or Twilightmenu++ to boot `akmenu-next.dsi`

+    #### Cheats

+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://github.com/DeadSkullzJr/NDS-i-Cheat-Databases/releases/latest)

+    1. You will need the `usrcheat.7z` file.
+Extract it using [7-Zip](https://www.7-zip.org/), inside you will find a `usrcheat.dat` file.
+Copy this file to `_nds/akmenunext/cheats/` on your SD card.
+(Create the `cheats` folder if it doesn't exist)

     #### Autobooting akmenu-next